 The safest place for children younger than 13 is in the back seat.
-This is because the back seat is furthest away from the point of impact in a frontal crash (and frontal crashes are the most common type of collision), and because most vehicles have an airbag that will pop out with a lot of force.
+This is because the back seat is furthest away from the point of impact in a frontal crash (frontal crashes are the most common and most dangerous type of collision), and because most vehicles have an airbag that will pop out with a lot of force.
 Children have been killed or injured by airbags.

 - Adjust the front passenger seat back as far as it will go.

 - Make sure your child is properly buckled up, with the lap belt low and snug over the hips and the shoulder belt across the chest.
-Never place the shoulder belt behind the child or under the arm.
-If your child is too small for the seatbelt (under 145 cm) then they should be in a booster seat.
+If your child is too small for the seat belt (under 145 cm) use a booster seat.

 - Make sure your child sits up straight.

 - Make sure the area between your child and the airbag is clear of all objects, including toys, which could harm your child if the side air bag inflates.

 - Check your child’s position frequently throughout the car ride.